Ignorant, inept, dishonest …

 - When Columbus set off he didn’t know where he was going.

 - When Columbus got there, he didn’t know where he was.

 - When he got back, hold on, Columbus did get back.
 In our case, we won’t be getting back … what if it’s a mistake.

 The best part of being a hypocrite is you can still denounce hypocrisy.

 The piety with which both sides of the Westminster bubble say ‘the people have spoken …’ is tainted with hypocrisy.
-I’d add to that these words ‘… in good faith.’
+I’d add these words ‘… in good faith.’

 My faith is broken.
 My fellow citizens and I entrust our well-being and prosperity to unworthy people who betray us at every turn with their cupidity and corruption.

-I don’t know who said: a company is know by the people it keeps.
+I don’t know who said: a company is known by the people it keeps.
 It’s a thousand times more relevant for countries, governments and politicians.

 What would I do?

 Me, I’d reset the dials.
 I want facts and information.
 I want politicians who speak to and for me … and tell the truth.
 Because of this, I want clear, measurable future goals/outcomes on the EU and other major issues.
 What do we need?